Become a Registered Pet Partners Therapy Animal Team

 4. 2-Hour Visit Limit: As our animals must constantly obey us while visiting, the work is stressful for them and our visiting is limited to 2 hours per day.

 5. 24-Hour Bathing Policy: Pet Partners' policy is that your animal should be bathed within 24 hours of a visit and kept clean until the visit.
 However, there can be exceptions.
 For example, if you visit frequently, it might be impractical or harmful for your animal to be bathed before each visit.
-If this is an issue for you, please discuss it with us.
+If this is an issue for you, please discuss it with me.

 6. No Chain in Collars and Leashes: Metal chain is not allowed in collars and leashes.
 It doesn't have the warm, welcoming look Pet Partners would like to project.

-Request Visits to a Friend or Relative
+Requests to Visit a Friend or Relative

 Taking Your Therapy Animal to Work With You